LIS

 12VAC35-46-830.
 Documenting crisis intervention and clinical emergency services.

 A. The provider shall develop and implement a method for documenting the provision of crisis intervention and clinical emergency services.
-Documentation shall include the following:
+Documentation shall include:

 1. Date and time;